farhanchowdhury/farhanchowdhury/README.md

-- 👋 Hi, I’m @farhanchowdhury
+- 👋 Hi, I’m Farhan.
-- 👀 I’m interested in ...
+- 👀 I’m interested in using my mouse.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to type.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on developing Spellman’s codebase
-- 📫 How to reach me ...
+- 📫 How to reach me Google voice: +13478155779

 <!---
 farhanchowdhury/farhanchowdhury is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.